How To Fix These 7 Door Lock Problems

 Key Breaks In The Lock

 If a key breaks inside the lock of your home, don’t try to lock or further unlock the door using the broken piece of the key.
 You can use needle-nose pliers to remove the broken key if there is enough of it visible outside the lock.
-Make sure that when you remove the broken key that you pull straight out instead of at an angle, as this can cause the key to break more.
+Make sure that when you remove the broken key, you pull it straight out instead of at an angle, as this can cause the key to break more.
 If the key needs some force to come out, we recommend contacting an experienced locksmith in Gainesville, FL, instead.

 Misaligned Locks

 The heat and humidity in Florida can cause doors and their jambs to warp, making the bolts and strike plate sit askew.
 Yanking and pulling on handles or aggressively swinging doors open and closed could knock the deadbolt and strike plate out of alignment.
-To fix this, first, unscrew the mechanism until you can move it around, then reposition the deadbolt and strike plate so they are aligned and re-tighten the screws.
-If the lock itself is the problem, you will need to loosen the door hinges and adjust the door, so it’s parallel with the doorjamb.
+To fix this, first unscrew the mechanism until you can move it around, then reposition the deadbolt and strike plate so they are aligned and re-tighten the screws.
+If the lock itself is the problem, you will need to loosen the door hinges and adjust the door so it’s parallel with the doorjamb.
 If none of these work, you will need to call a locksmith who can fix or replace the mechanism.

 Lock Is Stiff & Difficult To Open